-The submissions provided by the Complainant therefore submit that the Registrant is not only in violation of its trademark but is also using this violation in bad faith against the Complainant with its products/services.
+The submissions provided by the Complainant therefore allege that the Registrant is not only in violation of its trademark but is also using this violation in bad faith against the Complainant with its products/services.

 As mentioned earlier, the Complainant has submitted copies of their prior trade-mark registrations, all in support of their position on prior registration authority.
-One can also draw a conclusion (or very rational assumption), that a certain amount or percentage of the Complainant's sales income has been devoted to advertising, promotional and other business development enhancements of their corporate image, and that these financial resources have been carefully measured so as to maximize their return on investment for their advertising and public relations activities (including, but not limited to their website image).
-Sites/domain names blatantly infringing on or closely navigating near or to, previously and properly registered, highly visible and well-known domain names, trade-marks (which are clearly owned by those with a demonstrated, and prior, legitimate interest) do nothing to enhance properly registered, highly visible and well-known domain names, trade-marks (which are clearly owned by those with a demonstrated, and prior, legitimate interest) do nothing to enhance the credibility (for the tests of legitimate interest/confusingly similar and bad faith) of those Registrants who feel they have some right or licence to freely infringe at will.
+One can also draw a conclusion (or very rational assumption), that a certain amount or percentage of the Complainant's sales income has been devoted (invested) to advertising, promotional and other business development enhancements of their corporate image, and that these financial resources have been carefully measured so as to maximize their return on investment for their advertising and public relations activities (including, but not limited to their website image).
+These advertising investments are a direct part of the Complainant's corporate growth strategy.
+Sites/domain names blatantly infringing on or closely navigating near or to, previously and properly registered, highly visible and well-known domain names, trade-marks (which are clearly owned by those with a demonstrated, and prior, legitimate interest) do not enhance the credibility (for all the tests of legitimate interest/confusingly similar and bad faith) of those Registrants who feel they have some right or licence to freely infringe or compete at will.